 If you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision, or difficulty speaking, contact your doctor immediately.

 Cataracts: Eltrombopag has been reported to cause cataracts or to worsen them for people who had the beginnings of cataracts before taking the medication.
 If you notice changes in your vision while taking this medication, speak with your doctor.

-Dizziness: Eltrombopag may cause dizziness, affecting your ability to drive or operate machinery.
+Dizziness: Eltrombopag may cause dizziness, particularly when rising from a sitting or lying position.
+Rise slowly to help reduce this effect.
+Dizziness may also affect your ability to drive or operate machinery.
 Avoid these and other hazardous tasks until you have determined how this medication affects you.

 Hepatitis C infection: People with chronic hepatitis C infection may be at an increased risk of liver failure and death when being treated with interferon and ribavirin.
 This is more likely to occur when taking eltrombopag as well.